kitcorey/mercurial-jira-commit-message-hook/README.md

 Mercurial hook for jira
 ==================================

-The Mercurial hook checks that jira key exist in commit message.
+A Mercurial hook that checks if commit messages contain JIRA keys.

 The expected JIRA project is based on the name of the repository, and is configured in `~/.config/jirakeycheck.yaml` See example_jirakeycheck.yaml for an example